View All Galleries

 – explore as many souqs as possible throughout the country (such as Salalah, Muscat – Mutrah, Sur, Ibra Wednesday market, Sinaw Thursday camel market, Nizwa Friday animal market)

-– hike and swim in Wadi Bani Khalid, Wadi Tiwi, and Wadi Sham (maybe also Wadi Hoqaim)
+– hike and swim in Wadi Bani Khalid, Wadi Tiwi, and Wadi Shab (maybe also Wadi Hoqaim)

-– camp on the beach and in the wadis where the accommodation was not existent, scarce, or too expensive
+– camp on the beach and in the wadis where accommodation was non-existent, scarce, or too expensive

 – drive by 2WD to the top of Jebel Shams in the Western Hajar Mountains and hike the Balcony Walk